Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 Minimum: 2 vCPU, 4GB RAM, 40GB SSD.
 At this spec, Hermes Agent with an external API provider (OpenRouter, Anthropic, OpenAI) runs reliably for a single user.
 The 4GB RAM floor is hard — at 2GB you see OOM errors on complex tasks involving browser automation or heavy file processing.
 The errors are not always graceful; they can corrupt the session in progress.

-Hetzner (community favourite)
+Hetzner (community favourite, not close)

 ModelvCPURAMNVMePrice/mo